aimlsystems/2022/_wpages/callResearch.md

 ### Call for Research Papers

 {:.text-justify.pe-4}
-AIMLSystems is a brand new conference targeting research in the intersection of AI/ML techniques and systems engineering.
-Through this conference we plan to bring out and highlight the natural connections with these two fields.
-Specifically we explore how immense strides in AI/ML techniques are made possible through computational systems research (e.g., improvements in CPU/GPU architectures, data-intensive infrastructure, communications etc.), how the use of AI/ML can help in the continuous and workload-driven design space exploration of computational systems (e.g., self-tuning databases, learning compiler optimizers, learnable network systems etc.) and, the use of AI/ML in the design of socio-economic systems such as public healthcare, and security.
+AIMLSystems is a new conference targeting research at the intersection of AI/ML techniques and systems engineering.
+Through this conference we plan to bring out and highlight the natural connections between these two fields and their application to socio-economic systems.
+Specifically we explore how immense strides in AI/ML techniques are made possible through computational systems research (e.g., improvements in CPU/GPU architectures, data-intensive infrastructure, and communications ), how the use of AI/ML can help in the continuous and workload-driven design space exploration of computational systems (e.g., self-tuning databases, learning compiler optimisers, and learnable network systems ), and the use of AI/ML in the design of socio-economic systems such as public healthcare, and security.
 The goal is to bring together these diverse communities and elicit connections between them.

 <div class="callout callout-primary me-4">
 <a href="{{ site.baseurl }}/docs/{{ site.cfp_pdf }}?{{ site.time | date: "%s" }}" download="AIMLSystems - Call for Papers.pdf"><i class="bi bi-download" style="margin-right: 10px;"></i>  Download PDF version of the Call For Papers</a>